 As part of the comprehensive opioid legislation enacted by Congress in 2018, a new provision supported by Shatterproof will require the National Mental Health and Substance Use Policy Laboratory (“Policy Lab”) to take new steps to encourage mental health and substance use disorder program grantees to implement and replicate evidence-based practices for prevention and treatment.
 The Policy Lab will also be required to provide technical assistance to Substance Abuse and Mental Health Services Administration (SAMHSA) grantees to make sure they are aware of the most up-to-date information on what is evidence-based and how to replicate proven methods and care.
 While there is more to be done to further evidence-based treatment, this bill is an important first step toward improving the status quo.

-This is a battle that Shatterproof will continue to wage in the months ahead to ensure that the federal government stops funding and supporting treatment programs that are not based on research and proven results.
+The battle for science-based addiction treatment is one that Shatterproof will continue to wage to ensure that the federal government stops funding and supporting treatment programs that are not based on research and proven results.
 It’s time to create systems that ensure every American with a substance use disorder has access to quality, effective treatment, just as they would for any other disease.